Huegoxaga/notes/python/README.md

 ### Class attributes

-They are placed in the first line of the class block. and shared by all instance of the class.
+They are placed in the first line of the class block without using `self`, they are the `static` variables and shared by all instance of the class.

 ```py
 class Dog: